 - Switchable logo: upload a single SVG or two different PNG logos for color changes.

 - Logo: insert the source media of your logo.

 - Logo height mobile: specify the height of the logo in mobile view.

 Single Logo (SVG code)

+This method is used if you have a monochrome logo and you need the logo to change SKIN depending on the actual slide to ensure optimal contrast.
 If you use a retina ready SVG logo, simply import the SVG code in the Media option:

 - Navigate to Theme Options > Logo and click on the + sign (Add media).